 Coordinator of the Social Action Committee

 Antoinette Deitcher joined the Board of Trustees in 2017 and is the Chair of the Social Action Committee.
 She does outreach and education for the New York State Department of Health’s Center for Environmental Health.
-Aviva, as she is known to friends and family, is a new mom.
+Aviva, as she is known to friends and family, is mom to a young toddler.
 A leader of Ohav Shalom’s Center Square Minyan, she can be seen throughout the Albany Jewish community – – at Ohav on Shabbat, at Jewish Federation and Nextdor events – – learning, schmoozing, eating, cooking, playing with babies, or kvelling about a craft project she’s working on.
 Aviva has been recognized by the Jewish Multiracial Network (JMN) for Woman’s History Month and presented a craft workshop on Afro-Judaic art at the May 2017 JMN retreat

 Jane Berger Ginsburg is the Executive Director of the Alzheimer’s Association, New York State Coalition, serving as the primary steward of Coalition’s mission and vision, and directs all Coalition activities and contracts.
 She was previously the Coalition’s Director of Statewide Initiatives.
 Jane is an attorney by training and has been a non-profit organization specialist for more than 15 years.
 She received her J.D. from Temple University’s Beasley School of Law in Philadelphia and her undergraduate degree from the University of Pittsburgh.
 Jane is an active volunteer with Jewish Federation of NENY, the Albany Jewish Community Center, Congregation Ohav Shalom, and the Food Pantries of the Capital Region.
 She lives in Menands, NY, with her husband and two children.